ArmandKrache/stirred_app/README.md

 To use this template for your own app projects, follow these steps:

-1. Clone the repository to your local machine.
+1. Clone this repository to your local machine.

-2.
+2. Remove the current remote repository :

+`git remote remove origin`

+3. Add the new remote repository :

+`git remote add origin [new_remote_repository_url]`

+4. Verify that the new remote repository was added successfully :

+`git remote -v`

+5. Push the code to the new remote repository:

+`git push -u origin main`